Dwight Buycks: 2016–17 season

 On August 7, 2016, Buycks re-signed with the Fujian Sturgeons for the 2016–17 CBA season.

 2017–18 season

 In July 2017, Buycks joined the Dallas Mavericks for the Orlando Summer League.
 He helped lead them to the championship, scoring a team-leading 28 points in their overtime win over the Detroit Pistons.

 On September 12, 2017, Buycks signed a two-way contract with the Detroit Pistons.
 Under the terms of the deal, he will split time between the Pistons and their NBA G League affiliate, the Grand Rapids Drive.
 Four months later, on January 12, 2018, Buycks' deal would be converted into a full, regular season deal.
 He averaged 7.4 points and 2.0 assists per game.
 On July 7, 2018, he was waived by the Pistons.

 2018–19 season

-In November 2018 Buycks signed with the Shenzen Leopards for the 2018–19 CBA season.
+In November 2018 Buycks signed with the Shenzhen Leopards for the 2018–19 CBA season.
 He averaged 20.5 points, 4.7 rebounds and 5.3 assists per game.